SergioCifuentes/schedule-sim/README.md

 assigned to room f; 0 otherwise.

 ### Objective function:
-The objective of the linear programming model is to maximize the assignment of courses and Minimize scheduling conflicts.
+The objective of the linear programming model is to maximize the assignment of courses and minimize scheduling conflicts.
 We can declare the objective function as a variable that will be established by the user according to what they want to search for when performing the simulation The objective function is as follows:
 ```
 Maximize: Σ(X_it ) for all i, t
 ```